 However, if it is severe enough to cause symptoms, treatment is likely to needed.
 This may be:

 - Cardiac catheterisation and intervention is a keyhole procedure that uses a tiny tool on the end of a catheter to stretch the valve and allow the blood to flow through more freely.
-The procedure is performed under general anaesthetic but your child will be able to go on the same day as the procedure.
+The procedure is performed under general anaesthetic but the child will be able to go on the same day as the procedure.

 - Heart surgery to improve flow across the valve.